- Religion and Philosophy»

-Building Strong Relationships and a Sense of Belonging
+Steps to Discover Strong Relationships and Sense of Belonging

 Pastoral counselor and ordained minister, Jennie Newbrough, uses the term "one anothering," to describe the relationships among Christians.
 She points out that in the New Testament alone there are over fifty references, where believers are admonished to: